numustafa/Data-Analysis-Projects/fifa21_data_cleaning/README.md

 * Data Exploration - The Dataset was throughly examined to identify issues and inconsistencies.
 The data does not have a data dictionary, so the data was explored manually.
 With the help of online sources I was able to create one that helped me gain an understanding of what all the columns represented, identify patterns and uncover anomalies
 * Missing Values
 * Standardizing Formatting
-* Validation and Quality checks - The cleaned dataset underwent rigorous validation to ensure the quality, accuracy and integrity of the data.

 ## Conclusion
 The cleaned dataset was exported as a CSV file and is available in the repository.
 The cleaned dataset can be used for further analysis and visualization.